 If you are new to freelancing then make sure you identify your competition.
 You can do this using local directories then searching for them online – many will have websites and blogs.
 From these you can get an idea of the level of service expected, and it can give you pointers as to how to pitch yourself and the going rate for your kind of work.

 Whatever line of work you decide to try your hand at, it’s a great idea to have an online presence.
 You could decide to pay for a professional website, but an alternative is to create your own blog.
 This can be done quickly, easily and, most importantly, for free from a website like WordPress and is a great way of advertising your business and showing potential customers exactly what you have to offer.
 If you would prefer a website to a blog then try a platform like Create.
 It is easy to use and you can create a great website with minimal IT knowledge.
 This costs £2.99 a month for a basic package.

 Whilst legal and tax requirements can at first seem a little daunting it is well worth getting a handle on them early on.
 The last thing you need is a threatening letter from HMRC about your tax status.
-Many freelancers mistakenly believe that you do not need to register as self-employed unless you are earning over your personal allowance (basic is currently £8,105).
+Many freelancers mistakenly believe that you do not need to register as self-employed unless they are earning over your personal allowance.
 In fact, whether you have earned £100 or £100,000 in a year you do need to complete a Self Assessment for the tax man or you could face a fine.
 They are easy to complete and can be done online.
 Visit www.hmrc.gov.uk for further information.
-There is a wealth of information about this on the internet.
-For example, the Freelance Parents Network has details of all your legal and tax options which has been prepared by a qualified accountant.
-This document is free to download from the website.